radiomic/METRICS-E3/docs/Feature Processing (Con 4-5 Item 14-17)/Item 16.md

 > **Figure 1.** “Patient recruitment process at four centers.” (licensed under CC BY)
 >

 > **Example #2:** “For maximizing the discrimination of radiomics algorithm, the machine-learning classifiers of logistic regression, decision tree, random forest, and support vector machine (SVM) were implemented to model construction, respectively.
-In this study, SVM showed the best performance in terms of discrimination and was finally selected **[Table 1]**.”
-[3] (licensed under CC BY)
+In this study, SVM showed the best performance in terms of discrimination and was finally selected **[Table 1]**. [...]
 >
-> “A total of 18 optimal feature subsets were selected, including 1 shape feature, 13 texture features, and 4 first-order statistics features.”
+> A total of 18 optimal feature subsets were selected, including 1 shape feature, 13 texture features, and 4 first-order statistics features.”
 [3] (licensed under CC BY)
 >
 > **Table 1.** “The classification results of ablation analyses on training, internal, and external test cohort” [3] (licensed under CC BY)
 >